scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Effects of Clock Inaccuracy {#clock-inaccuracy}

-A PCB originated by a given Control Service is validated by all the Control Services that receive it.
+A PCB originated by a given core AS Control Service is validated by all the Control Services that receive it.
 All have different clocks and their differences affect the validation process:

 * A fast clock at origination or a slow clock at reception will yield a lengthened expiration time for hops, and possibly an origination time in the future.
 * A slow clock at origination or a fast clock at reception will yield a shortened expiration time for hops, and possibly an expiration time in the past.